Key takeaways

 Verifying conformance in five minutes

 The only authoritative source is the ONVIF Conformant Products List.
-ONVIF itself notes that fraudulent logo use and overstated conformance claims are common on spec sheets.
-Treat every marketing page as suspect; the DoC is the contract.
+ONVIF itself warns that fraudulent logo use and overstated conformance claims are common on spec sheets.
+Treat every marketing page as suspect.
+The Declaration of Conformance (DoC) is the contract.

 The 6-step DoC workflow

 2. Match the firmware.
 Each DoC is tied to a tested firmware version.
-If your stock has different firmware, that DoC does not apply.
+If your stock runs different firmware, that DoC does not apply.

-3. Download the DoC PDF.
-Read the first page for the profiles claimed (e.g., “Profile S, T, G, M”).
+3. Download the DoC.
+Read the first page for the profiles claimed, for example “Profile S, T, G, M”.

 4. Scan the feature tables.
-Every feature is marked M (mandatory — must work), C (conditional — must work if the functionality exists at all), or O (optional).
-Features you care about should be ticked.
+Every feature is marked M (mandatory, must work), C (conditional, must work if the functionality exists at all), or O (optional).
+The features you care about should be ticked, not assumed.

 6. Pin the firmware.
-In your deployment bill of materials, lock the exact firmware version and include a re-test step for any firmware upgrade.
+In your deployment bill of materials, lock the exact firmware version and add a re-test step for any firmware upgrade.

 | Deployment | Required profiles | Typical gear |